 - Optimize the operations and resources of the systems by reducing costs, waste, and errors and increasing output, accuracy, and reliability.

-- Enhance the safety and security of the systems by detecting and preventing faults, failures, and hazards and protecting against cyberattacks or physical threats.
+- The goal is to improve the safety and security of the systems.
+This is done by detecting and preventing faults, failures, and hazards.
+It also involves protecting against cyberattacks or physical threats.

-- Enable innovation and transformation of the systems by creating new products, services, and business models and supporting digitalization and automation.
+- Enable innovation and transformation of systems, new products, services, and business models are developed while also promoting digitalization and automation.

 Some challenges of industrial IoT devices are: